lavalleedelgado/get-census/README.md

 $ sh request.sh config.yaml
 ```

 The file `config.yaml` offers the geography by which to request the API, the table in which to store the results, the endpoint for a year in the data, and a mapping of variable codes to readable labels.
-Note that the file is not actually valid YAML.
+Note that this is not actually valid YAML.

 The script infers the structure of the destination table from the order of the variable labels in the first call.
 It creates each column with the storage class NUMERIC.
 Remember that SQLite uses this as a [type affinity](https://www.sqlite.org/datatype3.html), so we do not need to know the type of the incoming data.